hkmshb/jobscrapper/README.md

-# Django App Scaffold
+# Django App

-This repository contains a scaffold for setting up Django with a PostgreSQL + PostGIS database for data storage.
+This repository contains a setup for Django with a PostgreSQL + PostGIS database for data storage.

 ---